ak15199/rop/README.md

 Check out the existing animations for use as examples, and please commit back code that you create!

+If you don't have a display handy, then you can still get an idea of the animations.
+Assuming that you have an ANSI compliant tty, Setting

+    ADDRESS='ansi'

+in dpyinfo.py will cause output to be rendered to the controlling terminal.
+The present version is super lossy, as it reduces 24 bit color to ten distinct ascii-art characters.

 OTHER PEOPLE'S WORK
 ----